micker/mod_dashboard/README.md

-Dashboard Admin module by Com3elles for Joomla 3.x (master branch) and Joomla 4 (v2 branch)
+Dashboard Admin module by Com3elles for Joomla 4 V3
+BECARFULL NEW SYSTEM YOU WILL NEED TO REDO YOUR CONFIGURATION
 ==============
 mod_dashboard